-Prior to investing in a Debt Instrument or Direct Lending Company Equity, the Investment Manager will, where practicable, perform due diligence on the proposed Direct Lending Platform and/or investment.
-In doing so, it would typically rely on information provided by the Direct Lending Platforms themselves and, indirectly, on information from third parties (including credit ratings agencies) as a part of this due diligence.
+Prior to investing in a Debt Instrument or Direct Lending Company Equity, the Investment Manager will perform due diligence on the proposed investment.
+In doing so, it would typically rely in part on information from third parties (including credit ratings agencies) as a part of this due diligence.
+To the extent that the Investment Manager or other third parties underestimate or fail to identify risks and liabilities associated with the investment in question, this may impact on the profitability of the investment.

-To the extent that the Investment Manager, the Direct Lending Platform or other third parties underestimate or fail to identify risks and liabilities associated with the investment in question, this may impact on the profitability of the investment.
+Risks related to the Ordinary Shares

-Risks related to the Shares
+The market price of the Ordinary Shares may fluctuate widely in response to different factors and there can be no assurance that the Ordinary Shares of the Company will be repurchased by the Company even if they trade materially below their Net Asset Value

-The market price of the Shares may fluctuate widely in response to different factors and there can be no assurance that the C Shares or Ordinary Shares of the Company will be repurchased by the Company even if they trade materially below their Net Asset Value
+The market price of the Ordinary Shares may not reflect the value of the underlying investments of the Company and may be subject to wide fluctuations in response to many factors, including, amongst other things, additional issuances or future sales of the Company's shares or other securities exchangeable for, or convertible into, its shares in the future, the addition or departure of Board members or key individuals at the Investment Manager, divergence in financial results from stock market expectations, changes in stock market analyst recommendations regarding the Company or any of its assets, the investment trust sector as a whole or the direct lending industry, a perception that other market sectors may have higher growth prospects, general economic conditions, prevailing interest rates, legislative changes affecting investment trusts or investments in Debt Instruments and/or Direct Lending Company Equity and other events and factors within or outside the Company's control.
+Stock markets experience extreme price and volume volatility from time to time, and this, in addition to general economic, political and other conditions, may materially adversely affect the market price for the Ordinary Shares.
+The market value of the Ordinary Shares may vary considerably from the Company's underlying Net Asset Value.
+There can be no assurance, express or implied, that Shareholders will receive back the amount of their investment in the Ordinary Shares.

-The market price of the Shares may not reflect the value of the underlying investments of the Company and may be subject to wide fluctuations in response to many factors, including, amongst other things, additional issuances or future sales of the Company's Shares or other securities exchangeable for, or convertible into, its Shares in the future, the addition or departure of Board members or key individuals at the Investment Manager, divergence in financial results from stock market expectations, changes in stock market analyst recommendations regarding the Company or any of its assets, the investment trust sector as a whole or the direct lending industry, a perception that other market sectors may have higher growth prospects, general economic conditions, prevailing interest rates, legislative changes affecting investment trusts or investments in Debt Instruments and/or Direct Lending Company Equity and other events and factors within or outside the Company's control.
-Stock markets experience extreme price and volume volatility from time to time, and this, in addition to general economic, political and other conditions, may materially adversely affect the market price for the Shares.
-The market value of the Shares may vary considerably from the underlying Net Asset Value of the assets attributable to the relevant class of Shares.
-There can be no assurance, express or implied, that Shareholders will receive back the amount of their investment in the Shares.
+The Company has Shareholder approval, conditional on Admission, to make market purchases of up to 14.99 per cent. of the Ordinary Shares in issue immediately following Admission (and the Directors intend to seek annual (or, if required, more frequent) renewal of this authority from Shareholders) and subject to the requirements of the Listing Rules, the Companies Act, the Articles and other applicable legislation, the Company may thus purchase Ordinary Shares in the market with the intention of, amongst other things, enhancing the Net Asset Value per Ordinary Share.
+The Company may decide to make any such purchases

-The Company has Shareholder approval, to make market purchases of up to 14.99 per cent. of the Ordinary Shares of the currently allotted and fully paid up share capital of the Company and subject to the requirements of the Listing Rules, the Companies Act, the Articles and other applicable legislation, the Company may thus purchase Ordinary Shares in the market with the intention of, amongst other things, enhancing the Net Asset Value per Ordinary Share.
-The Company may decide to make any such purchases (and the timing of such purchases), however, at the absolute discretion of the Directors.
-There can be no assurance that any purchases will take place or that any purchases will have the effect of narrowing any discount to Net Asset Value at which the Company's Shares may trade.
+(and the timing of such purchases), however, at the absolute discretion of the Directors.
+There can be no assurance that any purchases will take place or that any purchases will have the effect of narrowing any discount to Net Asset Value at which the Ordinary Shares may trade.

-A liquid market for the Shares may fail to develop or cease to continue
+A liquid market for the Ordinary Shares may fail to develop